Spaghetti sandwich: Preparation

 Cooked spaghetti with sauce and bread are used to prepare the spaghetti sandwich.
 It is sometimes prepared using leftover spaghetti, and the spaghetti can be chopped or left whole.
 Butter or margarine is sometimes used as an ingredient, spread on the bread.
 A bread roll, sliced bread and garlic bread can be used to prepare the sandwich.
 Additional ingredients used in its preparation can include cheeses such as grated Parmesan cheese and spices such as garlic powder and oregano.
-It can be served cold or hot, and can be cooked using a sandwich maker.
+It can be served cold or hot, and can be cooked using a pie iron.

 By country

 Japan

 The spaghetti sandwich is a food in Japanese cuisine.
 In Tokyo, the sandwich is prepared using a meat sauce, a sliced French roll or white bread, and has been described as a "Tokyo novelty."
 Some underground concession areas near subway stations in Tokyo sell the spaghetti sandwich, and it has been described as a "handy commuter snack."
-The yakisoba sandwich is a similar noodle sandwich that is more common in concession areas near Tokyo subway stations.
+Yakisoba-pan is a similar noodle sandwich that is more common in concession areas near Tokyo subway stations.